 Middle School to High School Transition-Part 1

-Tougher Academic Standards – In middle school oftentimes good grades are often more easily earned by students.
-It’s not that the material is easier, students just engage differently and their understanding of the content flows for them more easily.
-As parents, we can help this transition by talking with students about how to keep going when they experience frustration, defeat, or disappointment.
-Let’s say they take a test and they don’t do as well on it as they thought they would do.
+Tougher Academic Standards – In middle school, students often get good grades more easily earned.
+It’s not that the material is more effortless, students engage differently, and their understanding of the content flows for them more easily.
+As parents, we can help this transition by talking with students about keeping going when they experience frustration, defeat, or disappointment.
+Let’s say they take a test, and the student doesn’t do as well on it as they thought they would do.
 How do they handle that personally?
-By sitting down with them as parents and examining how they study, how do they review the material from day-to-day will help.
+By sitting down with them as parents and examining how they study, reviewing the material from day to day will help.